s0l0ist/node-seal/README.md

   const cipherText = Crypt.reviveCipher({encoded: savedRawCipher})

   // But you will need to reinitialize some values.
 It would be best
-  // to also serialize this data in combination witht the raw cipherText
+  // to also serialize this data in combination with the raw cipherText
   // so that you may retrieve all the related information in one go. cipherText.setSchemeType({scheme: 'BFV'}) cipherText.setVectorSize({size: oldCipherText.getVectorSize()})